UPDATED SEP 24, 2021 • 3 MIN READ

-The short answer is that mileage reimbursement might be taxed as income, and it also might not be.
+This one is tricky as mileage reimbursement may or may not be taxed as income.
 Here we will quickly go over when your reimbursements for work-related car expenses are taxed as income and when they are not in regards to CRA mileage rules and rates.

 This depends on how your employer reimburses you, and what for.